 Restoring disabled add-ins programmatically

-Hard-disabled add-ins can be promoted to simply soft-disabled status, by creating and running the following registry merge file to delete the Resiliency key:
+Hard-disabled add-ins can be promoted to a temporarily soft-disabled status by running the following registry merge file to delete the Resiliency key:

 A macro to display a message box with all currently loaded COM add-ins